 There are few topics that'll get a Melbournian riled up quicker than where to get Melbourne's best pho.
 Some people will swear it's Springvale or nothing.
 Others reckon you can't beat Victoria St on a Friday night.
 The best pho in Melbourne is like a metaphor for happiness: we're all searching for it, there's a lot of theories on how to get it, and the secret is pretty simple.
-The best pho in Melbourne is the pho that's front of you right now.
+The best pho in Melbourne is the pho that's in front of you right now.

 So whether you’re a pho-king newbie who never strays beyond tender sliced beef or a hardcore purist on the hunt for tripe and tendons, here are the best places to get pho in Melbourne.